Mycobacterium tuberculosis: Genome

 Antibiotic resistance genes.
 In 2013, a study on the genome of several sensitive, ultraresistant, and multiresistant M. tuberculosis strains was made to study antibiotic resistance mechanisms.
 Results reveal new relationships and drug resistance genes not previously associated and suggest some genes and intergenic regions associated with drug resistance may be involved in the resistance to more than one drug.
 Noteworthy is the role of the intergenic regions in the development of this resistance, and most of the genes proposed in this study to be responsible for drug resistance have an essential role in the development of M. tuberculosis.
+Most recent research conducted on Mycobaterium smegmatis suggests that, contrary to the traditional model of rapid genetic mutation, mycobacteria maintain high genomic stability under antibiotic pressure, relying instead on phenotypic tolerance and DNA-repair mechanisms for survival.

 Epigenome.
 Single-molecule real-time sequencing and subsequent bioinformatic analysis has identified three DNA methyltransferases in M. tuberculosis, Mycobacterial Adenine Methyltransferases A (MamA), B (MamB), and C (MamC).
 All three are adenine methyltransferases, and each are functional in some clinical strains of M. tuberculosisand not in others.
 Unlike DNA methyltransferases in most bacteria, which invariably methylate the adenines at their targeted sequence, some strains of M. tuberculosis carry mutations in MamA that cause partial methylation of targeted adenine bases.
-This occurs as intracellular stochastic methylation, where a some targeted adenine bases on a given DNA molecule are methylated while others remain unmethylated.
+This occurs as intracellular stochastic methylation, where some targeted adenine bases on a given DNA molecule are methylated while others remain unmethylated.
 MamA mutations causing intercellular mosaic methylation are most common in the globally successful Beijing sublineage of M. tuberculosis.
 Due to the influence of methylation on gene expression at some locations in the genome, it has been hypothesized that IMM may give rise to phenotypic diversity, and partially responsible for the global success of Beijing sublineage.